SIGN UP FOR MY EMAIL TO RECEIVE YOUR FREE SAN FRANCISCO PLANNING GUIDE.

 The Irish Bank is a great little bar and restaurant tucked away in an alley about five blocks from Union Square San Francisco.
 It has great beers and a good selection on the menu.

-It has a little outdoor area which is the perfect place to stop for a drink or a nice casual dinner with your friends.
-Address: 10 Mark Lane
+It has an outdoor area which is the perfect place to stop for a drink or a nice casual dinner with your friends.

 >> More great Union Square bars